google/flexbox-layout/README.md

   If not specified, `0` is set as a default value.

 * layout_flexShrink
-  * This attribute determines how much this child will shrink is negative free space is distributed relative to the rest of other flex items included in the same flex line.
+  * This attribute determines how much this child will shrink if negative free space is distributed relative to the rest of other flex items included in the same flex line.
   If not specified, `1` is set as a default value.